 William Morris: an ode to the revolutionary artivist of Arts & Crafts

-To understand his legacy one should consider that Morris’ “aesthetic and social values became a leading force in the Arts and Crafts Movement.
+To understand his legacy one should consider that Morris’ “aesthetic and social values became a leading force in the movement.
 The Kelmscott Press influenced much of the fine press movement in England and the United States during the late nineteenth and early twentieth centuries.
 It brought the need for books that were aesthetic objects as well as words to the attention of the reading and publishing worlds.”

-For Morris printing these perfect beauties was his attempt to “restore all the beauty of illuminated lettering, richness of gilding and grace of binding that used to make a volume the treasure of a king.”
+For him, printing those was his attempt to “restore all the beauty of illuminated lettering, the richness of gilding and grace of binding that used to make a volume the treasure of a king.”